TL;DR

 Boost discoverability and awareness

 When people are aware of your products, they are more likely to purchase them.
 That’s why using the right categories is important.
-There are up to 11 categories, which are divided into subcategories.

 Learn more about ways you can boost your Facebook Marketplace account.